Need plant based snack ideas? Healthy vegan snacks are the key to powering through your day. Here are all the best recipes!

 Here's another seriously simple idea: a handful of roasted almonds and dried tart cherries!
 The salty and sweet combo is perfection.
 This is the vegan and plant-based snack Alex and I reach for most often...because it's so easy.

 This tasty tomato dip has become a famous plant based snack in our circles.
 This vegan dip takes just 5 minutes to whiz together in a blender or food processor: just canned tomatoes, almonds, garlic, and olive oil.
-Every time we make it, we tangy tomato dip is gobbled right up in a flash!
+Every time we make it, the tangy tomato dip is gobbled right up in a flash!

 This vegan green pea dip is out of this world, and loved by everyone including avowed pea haters.
 It takes just a few minutes to make: simply blend up green peas, frozen and defrosted, with a load of cilantro and salsa verde.
 It turns into a flavorful dip that's perfect with pita chips!